 Most treks follow the same route and stop at more or less the same places.
 However, another possibility is to do the trip in six days rather than five.
 This would include leaving from Manali and driving to Jobra, where you spend the first night.
 The second day you trek to Chika and continue on to Jwara and the second camp.
 The third day takes you to the camp at Balu ka Ghera, and after this, the trek is the same as other versions.
 The advantage is that the first three days are easier, and you also have more time to acclimatise, leaving you in better shape to tackle the Hampta Pass on the fourth day.
 This might be a better option for those worried about their physical fitness.

 Over 60 government and private buses run from Delhi to Manali daily, taking around 16 – 17 hours.
-Prices are in the range of around USD 10 – 15.
-Buses from Shimla take around 9 – 10 hours and cost around USD 8*.
+Buses from Shimla take around 9 – 10 hours.
 There are also plenty of connections with other nearby tourist destinations like Leh, Dharamsala and Kullu.
 There is no train station or airport in Manali, making bus the preferred means for transport to the town.